tectonic8/MyShelf-API/MyShelf_API.md

 - The condition, image, and notes fields are optional.
 - Might add author and edition field at some point?
 - Error if the user does not exist.
+- Automatically adds the book to the book database if not already present.

 *Body:*